 The UAE bought Block 60 F-16s that are among the world's most advanced fighters.
 Two years ago it looked like they would buy 30 newer Block 61 aircraft.
 Now we're told the UAE is looking to sell its Mirage 2000-9s to buy Rafales.
 Will they buy Rafales or upgrade their F-16s?

 We do a lot to work on the partnership with UAE, and as I told you before we have a strong partnership through the F-16 aircraft.
 My advice to any country is to keep commonality between their equipment just because of the cost to sustain them and operate them.
 Also, selfishly, the US wants to be the partner of choice, so that would be our recommendation.
 Having said that, many air forces like to have more diversity in their fleet, and I respect that.
-So if they're looking for more diversity in their fleet that brings them the capability, in my role it's all about having a capable coalition.
+So if that's their choice, and they're looking for more diversity in their fleet that brings them the capability, in my role it's all about having a capable coalition.
 The more capable our coalition is the less the US Air Force will need to do to respond.

 Is this either they buy Rafales or upgrade Block 60s, or can both coexist?

 I think that they can coexist, and my hope is that they will.

 There’s concern the United States is moving to the highest bracket of combat capability.
 For example, the joint strike fighter will be a great airplane but very expensive.
 Richard Aboulafia of the Teal Group says there’s a big global market for far cheaper fighter aircraft.
 Are you concerned the United States is pricing itself out of some markets?